Australian Open turmoil raises questions for Tokyo Games - KION546

 Players arriving in the Australian state of Victoria have been placed into a 14-day quarantine ahead of their grand slam matches.
 Most have been allotted five hours each day to go out and train in strict bio-secure bubbles, but 72 players have been unable to leave their hotel rooms and cannot practice, under strict quarantine rules after passengers on their flights tested positive for Covid-19.

-In response, Victoria State Premier Daniel Andrews said: “People are free to provide lists of demands, but the answer is no.”
+In response, Victoria State Premier Daniel Andrews said: “People area free to provide lists of demands, but the answer is no.”

 Athletes have also raised concerns over whether those who can go out and train would have an unfair advantage over their competitors who have to isolate.